WikiMovimentoBrasil/qts3-wmb-test/README.md

 > python manage.py createsuperuser
 ```

+If you're having troubles with file/folder/database permissions, run `sudo chmod 777 src/` to allow any user to read, write and enter the folder, and then try again.

 Now that everything is set up, we can start **Quickstatements**.
 We have 2 ways of doing that:

 * from inside the container, running
 ```bash
 >./cmd_run.sh
 ```

-* from our Makefile, running
+* Or, from our Makefile, running
 ```bash
 > make run
 ```